Challenges Faced by Hillary Clinton: Obstacles and Turning Points

 July 5, 2016: FBI Concludes Email Investigation

-On July 5, 2016, the FBI concluded its investigation into Hillary Clinton's email practices.
-In a statement, FBI director James Comey spoke about the findings.
+On July 5, 2016, the FBI concluded its investigation of Hillary Clinton's use of a personal email server.

-July 6, 2016: Email Probe Closed Without Charges
+July 6, 2016: Email probe closed without charges

-On July 6, 2016, U.S. Attorney General Loretta Lynch confirmed the probe into Hillary Clinton's use of private email servers would be closed without criminal charges.
+On July 6, 2016, U.S. Attorney General Loretta Lynch confirmed that the probe into Hillary Clinton's use of private email servers would be closed without criminal charges.

 October 28, 2016: FBI Reopens Clinton Email Investigation

 On October 28, 2016, FBI Director James Comey notified Congress that the FBI had begun looking into newly discovered emails related to Hillary Clinton.
-This event occurred two weeks before the presidential election.

-November 8, 2016: Defeated in Presidential Election
+November 8, 2016: Defeat in Presidential Election

 On November 8, 2016, Hillary Clinton was defeated by Donald Trump in the presidential election, despite winning the popular vote by more than 2.8 million votes.